drake-forum/technoshield/README.md

-# TECHNOSHIELD
+# ⚔️ TECHNOSHIELD

-TECHNOSHIELD is an advanced cybersecurity monitoring platform designed to help security teams detect, analyze, and respond to security threats in real-time.
-Built with security-first principles, it provides robust protection for your organization's digital assets.
+**TECHNOSHIELD** is an advanced **cybersecurity monitoring platform** designed to help security teams detect, analyze, and respond to threats in real time.
+Built with **security-first principles**, it provides robust protection for your organization’s digital assets.

+---

-## Project Overview
+## 🚀 Project Overview

-TECHNOSHIELD is built with a modern, scalable architecture that separates concerns between frontend, backend, and data processing components:
+TECHNOSHIELD is built on a **modern, scalable architecture** that separates concerns between frontend, backend, and data processing components:

 ```
 ┌─────────────┐     ┌─────────────┐     ┌─────────────┐